RjPatil27/Interview-Question-Practice/README.md

 1) Sorting Algorithm

-Sorting Algorithm is used to rearrange a list or array as per the need of problem.
+Sorting Algorithm is used to rearrange a list or array as per the need of the problem.